Eel (Marvel Comics): Edward Lavell

 Edward Lavell is first seen attempting to break Hammerhead out of prison.
 He battles Power Man and Iron Fist.
 Later working with Nightshade, Eel is defeated again by Iron Fist and reformed criminals Discus and Stiletto.

-Eel is seen working with the criminals Blitz and the Vanisher.
-The trio is defeated by Spider-Man.
-Lavell also aids a group of villains attacking the Fantastic Four.

-In hopes of gaining revenge against the criminal Mister Hyde, Eel arranged a murder of a woman he had befriended, framing Hyde.
-Lavell also secretly impersonated "Snake" Marston, joining his team, the Enforcers, and led them in throwing off Daredevil’s attempts to find the true killer.
-Ultimately, Eel sucker-punched Daredevil and gloated of his plans, but the Enforcers overheard and turned on him.
-Eel was taken into court to clear Hyde’s name and was remanded to custody.
+In hopes of gaining revenge against the criminal Mister Hyde, Eel arranges a murder of a woman he had befriended, framing Hyde.
+Lavell also secretly impersonates "Snake" Marston, joining the Enforcers.
+Eel sucker-punches Daredevil and gloats of his plans, but the Enforcers overhear and turn on him.
+Eel is taken into court to clear Hyde's name and then remanded to custody.

 Lavell was a member of Crimson Cowl's Masters of Evil, and is defeated by the Thunderbolts.
-After the Masters of Evil are apprehended, he was seen among the Maggia leaders assembled by the Grim Reaper who tried to claim leadership of the scattered, fractious families on behalf of Count Nefaria.
-He was captured when the Avengers invaded the meeting place.
-Eel once worked against Hammerhead, transporting the Lifeline Tablet on behalf of Caesar Cicero, although Hammerhead soon recovered the Tablet for his own purposes.
+After the Masters of Evil are apprehended, he was seen among the Maggia leaders assembled by the Grim Reaper who try to claim leadership of the scattered, fractious families on behalf of Count Nefaria.
+He is captured when the Avengers invade the meeting place.

-Lavell was next seen participating in the Bloodsport tournament at Madripoor.
-There, he put on a poor showing.
-He is defeated by the Toad, who seemingly crushes Lavell using his extremely long and powerful tongue.

-Lavell apparently survives the fight and is briefly seen as a client for the law firm Goodman, Lieber, Kurtzberg & Holliway.
-He is discussing action to be taken against Power Man and refers to an 'Eel-Mobile'.